soniavaidya05/leakyemotions/README.md

 ```
 in the folder containing the ``pyproject.toml`` file.

-To install Agentarium in development mode, include the optional dependency groups like so:
+To install Sorrel in development mode, include the optional dependency groups like so:
 ```
 poetry install --with dev,extras
 ```
 in the folder containing the ``pyproject.toml`` file.

 [!NOTE]
-If cannot run your script from terminal due to errors like ```module 'agentarium' not found```, check if your virtual environment is activated.
+If cannot run your script from terminal due to errors like ```module 'sorrel' not found```, check if your virtual environment is activated.
 If it is, and you are still getting the same error, try running ```poetry run python your_script.py```.

 ### Examples